facebook/react-native-website/docs/testing.md

 In end-to-end (E2E) tests, you verify your app is working as expected on a device (or a simulator / emulator) from the user perspective.

-To run them, you build your app in the release configuration and run tests against it.
+This is done by building your app in the release configuration and running the tests against it.
 In E2E tests, you no longer think about React components, React Native apis, Redux stores or any business logic - that is not the purpose of E2E tests and those are not even accessible to you during E2E testing.

-Instead, E2E testing libraries allow you to find and control elements in the screen of your app: for example, you can tap buttons or insert text into textinputs the same way a real user would.
+Instead, E2E testing libraries allow you to find and control elements in the screen of your app: for example, you can _actually_ tap buttons or insert text into textinputs the same way a real user would.
 Then you can make assertions about whether or not certain element exists in the app’s screen, whether or not it’s visible, what text it contains and so on.

 E2E tests give you the highest possible confidence that part of your app is working.
-The tradeoff here is that compared to the previously mentioned types of tests, writing them is more time consuming, they are quite slow to run and more prone to flakiness.
+The tradeoff here is that compared to the previously mentioned types of tests, writing them is more time consuming, they are quite slow to run and more prone to flakiness (Flaky test is a test which randomly passes and fails without any change to code.).

-A rule of thumb is to mostly cover vital parts of your app, like authentication flow, core functionalities, payments, etc with E2E tests and use faster JS test for the rest.
-The more tests you add, the more confidence, but also more time spending maintaining and running them.
+A rule of thumb is to mostly cover vital parts of your app, like authentication flow, core functionalities, payments, etc with E2E tests and use faster JS tests for the rest.
+The more tests you add, the more confidence, but also more time spent maintaining and running them.
 Know the tradeoffs and decide what's best for you.

 There are several E2E testing tools available: in the React Native community, [Detox](https://github.com/wix/detox/) is a popular framework because it’s tailored for React Native apps.
 Another popular library in the space of iOS and Android apps is [Appium](http://appium.io/).